+[[JZ2MG: expression of BCL6 is associated with CLL patient survival has been previously discovered.
+So it is not our own discovery!
+We can further weaken this sentence by the following suggested way]]

+An example of this is the well-known cancer gene BCL6, and our analysis also confirmed previous reports of its association with patient survivals in CLL.

 Interpreting tumor expression profiles using ENCODE networks identifies key regulators in cancer

 Building on the extended gene annotation, we provide detailed regulatory networks.
-Specifically, for TF networks, we incorporated both distal and proximal networks by linking TFs to genes, either directly by TF-promoter binding or indirectly via TF-enhancer-gene interactions in each cell type (see supplement).
-We then pruned these networks to include only the strongest edges using a signal shape algorithm20 (see suppl.).
+Specifically, for TF networks, we incorporated both distal and proximal networks by linking TFs to genes, either directly by TF-promoter binding or indirectly via TF-enhancer-gene interactions in each cell type (see suppl.).
+We then pruned these networks to include only the strongest edges using a signal shape algorithm27 (see suppl.).
 In addition, we reconciled all our cell-type-specific networks to form a generalized pan-cancer network.
-Similarly, we also defined an RNA-binding protein (RBP) network.
+Similarly, we also defined an RNA-binding protein (RBP) network from eCLIP experiments, which is an enhanced CLIP protocol that provides single-nucleotide resolution of the RBPs binding signatures28.
+By simplifying the generation of paired IgG and size-matched input controls, eCLIP improves specificity in the discovery of authentic binding sites.
 Compared to imputed networks derived from gene expression or motif analyses, our ENCODE TF and RBP networks provide much more accurate and experimentally based regulatory linkages between functional elements.

 These ENCODE networks are useful for interpreting gene expression data from tumor samples.
-To make this possible, using a machine learning method, we integrated 8,202 tumor expression profiles from TCGA to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression (see supplement).
+To make this possible, using a regression based scheme, we integrated 8,202 tumor expression profiles from TCGA to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression (see suppl.).
 For each patient, we tested the degree to which a regulator's activity correlates with its target's tumor-to-normal expression changes.
 We then calculated the percentage of patients with these relationships in each cancer type and present the overall trends for key TFs and RBPs in Fig. 3A.